 - R1.3.6.
-Be performed and evaluated for selected demand levels over the range of forecast system Demands. - R1.3.7.
-Demonstrate that system performance meets Category B contingencies. - R1.3.8.
+Be performed and evaluated for selected demand levels over the range of forecast system demands. - R1.3.7.
+Demonstrate that System performance meets Table 1 for Category C contingencies. - R1.3.8.
 Include existing and planned facilities. - R1.3.9.
-Include Reactive Power resources to ensure that adequate reactive resources are available to meet system performance. - R1.3.10.
+Include Reactive Power resources to ensure that adequate reactive resources are available to meet System performance. - R1.3.10.
 Include the effects of existing and planned protection systems, including any backup or redundant systems. - R1.3.11.
 Include the effects of existing and planned control devices. - R1.3.12.
-Include the planned (including maintenance) outage of any bulk electric equipment (including protection systems or their components) at those demand levels for which planned (including maintenance) outages are performed. - R1.4.
-Address any planned upgrades needed to meet the performance requirements of Category B of Table I. - R1.5.
-Consider all contingencies applicable to Category B. - R2.
-When System simulations indicate an inability of the systems to respond as prescribed in Reliability Standard TPL-002-0_R1, the Planning Authority and Transmission Planner shall each: - R2.1.
+Include the planned (including maintenance) outage of any bulk electric equipment (including protection systems or their components) at those Demand levels for which planned (including maintenance) outages are performed. - R1.4.
+Address any planned upgrades needed to meet the performance requirements of Category C. - R1.5.
+Consider all contingencies applicable to Category C. - R2.
+When system simulations indicate an inability of the systems to respond as prescribed in Reliability Standard TPL-003-0_R1, the Planning Authority and Transmission Planner shall each: - R2.1.
 Provide a written summary of its plans to achieve the required system performance as described above throughout the planning horizon: - R2.1.1.
 Including a schedule for implementation. - R2.1.2.
 Including a discussion of expected required in-service dates of facilities. - R2.1.3.
 Consider lead times necessary to implement plans. - R2.2.
 Review, in subsequent annual assessments, (where sufficient lead time exists), the continuing need for identified system facilities.
 Detailed implementation plans are not needed. - R3.
-The Planning Authority and Transmission Planner shall each document the results of its Reliability Assessments and corrective plans and shall annually provide the results to its respective Regional Reliability Organization(s), as required by the Regional Reliability Organization.
+The Planning Authority and Transmission Planner shall each document the results of these Reliability Assessments and corrective plans and shall annually provide these to its respective NERC Regional Reliability Organization(s), as required by the Regional Reliability Organization.